return42/sphkerneldoc/linux_src_doc/include/media/media-entity_h.rst

 pipe
     Pipeline this entity belongs to.

-info
-    Union with devnode information.
+major
+    Devnode major number (zero if not applicable).
 Kept just for backward compatibility.

+minor
+    Devnode minor number (zero if not applicable).
+Kept just for backward compatibility.

+ev
+    *undescribed*

+nfo
+    *undescribed*

 .. _`media_entity.description`: